U.S. delivers aid to Pakistan

-U.S. military personnel assigned to United States Central Command deliver equipment in support of a USAID-led humanitarian mission at Sukkur Airport, Pakistan, Sep.
+U.S. military personnel assigned to United States Central Command deliver critical supplies in support of a USAID-led humanitarian mission to Pakistan, Sep.
 10, 2022.
 USAID leads the U.S. Government's international development and disaster assistance, helping people emerge from humanitarian crises, such as the catastrophic flooding currently plaguing Pakistan.
+(U.S. Air Force photo by Master Sgt.
+Matthew Plew)

 |Date Taken: